The Lucky Ones (film)

 The Lucky Ones is a 2007 American comedy-drama directed by Neil Burger and stars Tim Robbins, Rachel McAdams and Michael Peña.

 The screenplay by Burger and Dirk Wittenborn focuses on three United States Army soldiers who find themselves drawn together by unforeseen circumstances.

-The film was released in the US on September 26th, 2008 and was a box office bomb.
+The film was released in the US on September 26, 2008, and was a box office bomb.

 Plot

 Having completed his latest tour of duty, middle-aged SSG Fred Cheaver has retired from military service and is returning home to his wife and son in suburban St. Louis.
 PFC Colee Dunn and SSG T.K.
 Poole each have a thirty-day leave, and both are headed to Las Vegas.
-Dunn plans to visit the family of her boyfriend, a soldier who was killed in action after saving her life, and Poole wants to engage the services of a sex surrogate he hopes will cure the impotence he is experiencing as a result of a shrapnel injury before he reunites with his girlfriend.
+Colee plans to visit the family of her boyfriend, a soldier who was killed in action after saving her life, and T.K. wants to engage the services of a sex surrogate he hopes will cure the impotence he is experiencing as a result of a shrapnel injury before he reunites with his girlfriend.

 Upon arrival at JFK, the three strangers discover all outbound flights have been canceled due to a lengthy blackout that ended just before their arrival.
 Rather than face a potentially long wait before normal flight schedules resume, they rent a minivan and drive westward.

 Arriving home in St. Louis, Cheaver learns his wife Pat wants a divorce, and his son Scott has been accepted at Stanford University.
 Scott's scholarship will only cover part of his tuition and he needs to pay the $20,000 balance immediately to secure his place at the university.

-Cheaver decides to visit his brother in Salt Lake City, but first drives Dunn and Poole to the airport so they can fly to Las Vegas.
+Cheaver decides to visit his brother in Salt Lake City, but first drives Colee and T.K. to the airport so they can fly to Las Vegas.
 When they see how devastated he is, and fearing his state of mind will put him at risk on the open road, they decide to continue with him.
 As their journey progresses and they open themselves up to each other, the three gradually become closer and share unexpected adventures.

 At a revival meeting conducted by Pastor Jerry Nolan, a member of the congregation invites them to a birthday party in his palatial home.
 They conflict with the man's adult children over the latter's anti-war sentiments and Cheaver is seduced by a guest who wants him to participate in a threesome with her and her husband Bob, but he abstains.